Elwin Cockett: Personal life

 Cockett is married to Sue, who he met while he was performing in a play at Forest School.
 Together, they have three children; Sarah, Rachel, and the opera singer Thomas Elwin.

 Cockett is a fan of West Ham United F.C.
 He is a keen musician, having held a music scholarship at Forest School and having been a boy chorister at St Paul's Cathedral.
-He is a member of the Dry Bones Band that occasionally plays "at events in Chelmsford Cathedral".
+He was a member of the Dry Bones Band that played occasionally "at events in Chelmsford Cathedral".
 He is also interested in motorcycling.